TheJacksonLaboratory/chia_rep/README.md

 - Create an adjacency matrix for each window, where nodes are bins and edges are sums of weighted loop PET counts
 - Convert each adjacency matrix into a probability vector by reading row-by-row
 - Compute the Jensen-Shannon divergence or the Earth Mover's Distance (EMD) between two probability vectors
-- Transform each value to be between -1 and 1
+- Transform each value to be between -1 (dissimilar) and 1 (similar)
 - Take a weighted average of values for all windows in a chromosome
 - Genome-wide reproducibility value is computed by averaging over all chromosomes